threadi/wp-personio-integration-light/readme.txt

 * Updates dependencies
 * Update WP Easy Setup configuration for better compatibility with other plugins which use this
 * Fixed limitation of lists of positions in frontend
+* Fixed missing inline styles in Block Editor (e.g. to hide the filter-title there)